fastify/website/docs/v3/Serverless.md

 ### Add Custom `contentTypeParser` to Fastify instance

-As explained [in issue #946](https://github.com/fastify/fastify/issues/946#issuecomment-766319521), since the Google Cloud Functions platform parses the body of the request before it arrives into Fastify instance, troubling the body request in case of `POST` and `PATCH` methods, you need to add a custom [`ContentTypeParser`](https://www.fastify.io/docs/latest/ContentTypeParser/) to mitigate this behavior.
+As explained [in issue #946](https://github.com/fastify/fastify/issues/946#issuecomment-766319521), since the Google Cloud Functions platform parses the body of the request before it arrives into Fastify instance, troubling the body request in case of `POST` and `PATCH` methods, you need to add a custom [`Content-Type Parser`](./Content-Type-Parser.md) to mitigate this behavior.

 ```js
 fastify.addContentTypeParser('application/json', {}, (req, body, done) => {